Lawrence G. Haggerty Faculty Award for Excellence in Research

 About the Award

-The Lawrence G. Haggerty Faculty Award for Research Excellence recognizes scholarly distinction at Marquette University.
+The Lawrence G. Haggerty Faculty Award for Excellence in Research recognizes scholarly distinction at Marquette University.
+The award is Marquette's highest honor for research and scholarship.

 In 1998, Haggerty Enterprises, Inc., announced the endowed award, established to honor Lawrence Haggerty.
-Throughout his career and until his death in 1994, Mr. Haggerty generously supported this commitment in an educational sense at Marquette through various initiatives.
-Among these was sponsorship of the Reverend John P. Raynor, S.J., Faculty Award for Teaching Excellence, which he established.
-Thus, it is only a fitting tribute that the Lawrence G. Haggerty Faculty Award for Excellence in Research complements, in the name of scholarship, Lawrence Haggerty’s all-encompassing belief in excellence.
+Throughout his career and until his death in 1994, Lawrence Haggerty generously supported Marquette through various initiatives, including his sponsorship of the Reverend John P. Raynor, S.J., Faculty Award for Teaching Excellence.
+Thus, it is a fitting tribute that the Lawrence G. Haggerty Faculty Award for Excellence in Research complements, in the name of scholarship, Lawrence Haggerty’s all-encompassing belief in excellence.

 Dr. Eugenia Afinoguénova, Professor of Spanish

 Dr. Eugenia Afinoguénova’s current research brings urgent political and environmental concerns into her work in tourism, visual culture and food studies.
 At present, she is coediting the collected volume “Gastrocracy,” exploring the intersections of food and governance in Spain.
 It includes entries illustrating the differentiated promotion of Kosher and Halal food for tourists and immigrants, the practices of food nativism, and other relevant topics.